 Has the UK left the European Union?

-On June 23rd the UK held a referendum, and its outcome was a decision that the UK should leave the European Union (EU).
-However, the UK remains a member of the EU at the current time, and is likely to do so for at least the next two years.
-It is not yet known when the UK will leave the EU, but it will only do so following a significant period of negotiation.
-Until this point, the UK remains a full member of the EU, and the overall situation is unchanged.
+On 23 June 2016 the UK held a referendum, and its outcome was a decision that the UK should leave the European Union (EU).
+However, the UK remains a member of the EU at the current time.
+Discussions are currently ongoing to negotiate the terms of the UK’s relationship with the EU from 29 March 2019, when the UK formally leaves the EU.

-Will UK exit from the EU affect my ability to come to the UK to study?
+Will UK exit from the EU affect my ability to come to the UK to study as an international student?

 Looking to the future, it is highly unlikely that UK exit from the EU will affect the ability of international students to study in the UK.
 At present, international students from outside the EU are classified differently for fees purposes from students from the UK and it is likely that this will remain the case.
 If there were to be changes to the way universities classify students, this would be very unlikely to affect international students.